Last Updated: May 21, 2018

 Scope of This Privacy Statement

 Red Hat, Inc. and its affiliated companies and subsidiaries (collectively, “Red Hat”) respect your privacy.
-This Privacy Statement applies to personal information collected by Red Hat through the redhat.com website, and other websites which we operate and on which we post a direct link to this Privacy Statement.
+This Privacy Statement applies to personal data collected by Red Hat through the redhat.com website, and other websites which we operate and on which we post a direct link to this Privacy Statement.
+For some websites managed by Red Hat affiliates, the affiliate may act as a controller for data collected from the website.
 This Privacy Statement may not apply to open source project websites sponsored by Red Hat.
 Such project websites may have their own privacy statements, which we encourage you to review.

 Please also note that co-branded websites (websites where Red Hat presents content together with one or more of our business partners) may be governed by additional or different privacy statements.
 Please refer to the privacy statement on those websites for more information about applicable privacy practices.

-Red Hat’s obligations with respect to personal information that may be held on behalf of customers in connection with cloud services Red Hat provides, such as personal information stored by customers using our OpenShift Online offering, are defined in our agreements with our customers and are not governed by this Privacy Statement.
+Red Hat’s obligations with respect to personal data that may be held on behalf of customers in connection with cloud services Red Hat provides, such as personal data stored by customers using our OpenShift Online offering, are defined in our agreements with our customers and are not governed by this Privacy Statement.

-Red Hat collects personal information directly from you when you interact with us through our websites, including, without limitation, when you:
+Red Hat collects personal data directly from you when you interact with us through our websites, including, without limitation, when you:

 - Create a user account (individual or corporate);